ALFA-group/neural-program-comprehension/README.md

 ## Python proficiency test

 For Experiment 1, we developed a custom Python proficiency test (22 short response questions and 1 long response question, intended to be completed within 1 hour).
 There was no overlap between the proficiency test questions and the questions presented to participants in the scanner.

+## Programming experience survey

+Subjects also responded to a survey at the end of their scans.
+They reported their proficiency and familiarity with a number of programming related topics.
+`./survey/` has a PDF of these questions.